GLEF1X/glQiwiApi/docs/API/index.rst

 ======================
 Available API wrappers
 ======================

-The glQiwiApi provides capability to use two different API wrappers independently(and QIWI Maps as a branch of QIWI API)
+The glQiwiApi is capable of interacting with many APIs independently.
+Actually, there is no restrictions to usage of both YooMoney and QIWI API.

 .. toctree::
     qiwi_api